Instanton L-spaces and splicing: Introduction

-We thank Josh Greene, Matt Hedden, Adam Levine, and Tye Lidman for helpful conversations in the course of this work.
+We thank Josh Greene, Matt Hedden, Adam Levine, and Tye Lidman for helpful conversations in the course of this work, and to the anonymous referees, whose feedback helped improve this paper.
 Thanks also go to Tye Lidman, Juanita Pinz{\'o}n-Caicedo, and Raphael Zentner for their lovely paper \cite{lpcz}, which inspired this project.